 Public transport in a new city is always tricky.
 Not to mention that things get even worse when the city is one of the most popular, busiest capital in the world: London.

-With a population constantly on the rise (over 10 mils) and other few millions of tourists each year, transportation in London can be… tricky.
+With a population constantly on the rise (over 10 million) and other few millions of tourists each year, transportation in London can be… tricky.
 I know it was for me.

 Transport for London (TfL)